amleshkashyap/moreRailsEtc/ds_algo/impls/data_structures/advanced/README.md

     explain the algorithms by providing the pseudocode first, rather than building it bottom-up.

   * A quick google search on 'why is red black deletion hard' reveals suggestions on reading 2-3 trees first [not mandatory to understand
-    RBTree procedures] - however, the red-black tree rotations seem almost magical [NOTE: AVL tree rotations are much more intuitive]
+    RBTree procedures] - however, the red-black tree rotations seem almost magical [NOTE: AVL tree (1962) rotations are more intuitive]
     - But looking at the B-Tree deletion, wherein one is supposed to perform merges based on moving a left/right child value to the parent, and bringing down a parent value to the sibling of that left/right child, it becomes clear how to think about rotations - these movements which are much easier to think about with B-Tree suggest the basis for using rotations.
     - When a left sibling of a node has >= t keys, the last key is moved to the parent, parent's key is made the first key of the child in need, and the right child of left sibling's last key is moved as the first child of the child in need - this is the right rotate operation in BST.
 Similarly, one can have a left rotate when the movement is made from the right sibling of the child in need.
-      Merging of children is not directly related to rotation, but may suggest how the colorings are chosen [unclear].
-    - It's worth noting that B-Tree was invented in 1970 and RB Tree in 1978, and perhaps they should be taught in that order.
+    - It's worth noting that B-Tree was invented in 1970 and RB Tree in 1978.

   * The procedures provided in CLRS [and almost complete implementation given in btree.rb (more testcases required)] are based on a certain definition of B-Tree (ie, a node can have a max of 2t children, and that while deletion, one must maintain t values on the path